limefrogyank/GroupingCollectionView/README.md

 `GroupingCollectionView`'s `Source` property takes an *ungrouped* `ObservableCollection` of items.
 The grouping is instead done by the `GroupingSelector` property.

 #### GroupingSelector Property
 In code-behind or via binding with a `Func<object,object>`, create a function that will generate your groups.  `GroupingCollectionView` will only recognize an `IEnumerable` of `IEnumerable`.
 So you can't set a path within your collection to the grouped items.
 However, you can easily use Linq's IGrouping interface to generate groups.
-Cast each `object` into your specific class to access its properties and use the `GroupBy` method from Linq.
+Cast the `object` into an IEnumerable<object>, then cast each object into your specific class to access its properties and use the `GroupBy` method from Linq.
 Be sure to copy the result into a List using the `ToList()` extension.

 ```
 ContactsCV.GroupingSelector = (object list) =>